 Narrative Literature Review using research questions as a framework for analysis.

-Purpose: Identify, assess and interpret what is known about children and suicide, service provisions and responses in Scotland, and internationally.
+Purpose: Identity, assess and interpret what is known about children and suicide, service provisions and responses in Scotland, and internationally.
 Identify gaps in policy and research.
-Use findings to inform development of research tools; structured interviews, questionnaires etc.
+Use findings to inform the development of research tools; structured interviews, questionnaires etc.

 Study 1.
 Longitudinal Study of CAMHS referrals for suicidality: